 Building or renovating before moving in

-From the 2017 tax year, if you plan to build or renovate, you can claim a concession for 4 years after you take ownership.
+From the 2017 tax year, if you plan to build or renovate, you can claim the concession for up to four years after you take ownership.
 If tenants or others occupy the home when you become the owner, you can only claim the concession once they move out.

 To qualify:

-• you must live in the property continuously for at least 6 months once construction is complete
+• you must live in the property continuously for at least six months once construction is complete

 • you can’t generate any income from the property once construction or renovations begin